 - The Strategy is an opportunity for the Australian Government to identify leaders across the health and medical research sector that it will collaborate with to ensure the Strategy can be implemented nationally.

-Our response draws on the findings of a recent Academy report, Australia’s Data-Enabled Research Future: Health and Medical Sciences, which scanned the national datasets and infrastructure needed to ensure data can be used appropriately, and for maximum benefit, across the health and medical sciences research sector.
+Our response drew on the findings of a recent Academy report, Australia’s Data-Enabled Research Future: Health and Medical Sciences, which scanned the national datasets and infrastructure needed to ensure data can be used appropriately, and for maximum benefit, across the health and medical sciences research sector.
 This report was released as part of a broader project conducted with the Australian Research Data Commons (ARDC), the other four Learned Academies and the Australian Council of Learned Academies (ACOLA).

 Download the Academy’s Australian Data Strategy submission below.